 Hardness: Cryptocoryne parva will appreciate optimal GH between 1-20 dGH for the best performance.
 This is a very adaptable plant and can grow in soft to hard water.

 Unlike most Crypt species, Cryptocoryne parva is quite demanding in terms of lighting requirements.
-It needs medium – high illumination, up to 5 watts per gallon for optimal growth and development.
+It needs medium – high illumination for optimal growth and development.
 It is essential that you do not place them close to tall plants in the tank to prevent them from depriving Cryptocoryne parva from getting enough lighting.

 Cryptocoryne parva will thrive best when planted in an enriched substrate, for example: ADA Amazonia aqua soil, Caribsea Eco-Complete Aquasoil, Seachem Flourite Black Sand, etc.